gwbres/adi-ad9546/README.md

 status.py --temp 0 0x48 # current reading [°C]
 ```

-Warning events are retrieved with the `irq.py` utility, refer to related section.
+Related warning events are then retrieved with the `irq.py` utility, refer to related section.